irmen/Pyro3/examples/Readme.txt

-logging           - test the logging facility maxclients        - example to test limit on simultaneous connections multithread       - shows need of multithreading server naming            - shows naming functions NS_sec_plugins    - shows the connection validator plugin feature of the NS noNS              - how to use Pyro without a Name Server (not recommended)
+logging           - test the logging facility maxclients        - example to test limit on simultaneous connections multithread       - shows need of multithreading server mobilehierarchy   - shows that mobile code can process a hierarchy of needed modules naming            - shows naming functions NS_sec_plugins    - shows the connection validator plugin feature of the NS noNS              - how to use Pyro without a Name Server (not recommended)